 We followed her from a distance and discovered she actually was living under the warden’s hut with her cubs (see this photo).

 Day 14 [Westfjords]: Hornstrandir Nature Reserve – Hornvik to VeiðileysufjöRður

 For our third and last day of hiking in Hornstrandir, we had to reach the Veiðileysufjörður fjord where the boat was supposed to take us back to Bolungarvik.
 The way was very beautiful, especially with the view of Hornvik after climbing.
 As that’s often the case in Iceland, the sun was then fighting to shine through the dense clouds and the result of that battle was an explosion of splendid colors.

 This is where we took (in our opinion) our most beautiful photos of Iceland.

 A bit less than a couple of hours after leaving Hornvik we reached the mountain pass that was leading to Veiðileysufjörður.

 We flew back to Reykjavic in the evening.
-We were seriously craving for burgers so we went back to Vegamót for dinner.
-After that we had a few drinks at the Kaffibarinn hoping to see Björk but she wasn't there!
+We were seriously craving burgers so we went back to Vegamót for dinner.
+After that, we had a few drinks at the Kaffibarinn hoping to see Björk but she wasn’t there!
 We stayed at the Bus Hostel for the night.

 Our final day in Iceland in Reykjavic was a chilled wrap-up of the trip: we bought souvenirs (some famous Icelandic wool pullovers for the misses) and visited the Harpa Concert Hall.
 In the evening we watched the football games between Netherlands and Brazil for the third place in a bar where we had yet another delicious burger.
 Early the next day we flew back home, impressed beyond words by the beauty and wilderness of the nature witnessed throughout Iceland.